SublimeText/LaTeXTools/README.markdown

 There are several variants to deal with; each distro is a little bit different, so there are basically no universal defaults.
 There's not much I can do about it.
 Good luck!

-Only the Evince PDF viewer is supported; it's installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
+Only support for the Evince PDF viewer is built-in, but see the section on viewers below for details on how to setup other viewers.
+Evince is installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop, and you don't need to configure anything.
 Backward and forward search Work For Me (TM).
 Hopefully they will work for you, too, but let me know if this is not the case.

-Note: I already have patches to support Okular.
-Indeed, Okular is very easy to support, as it provides a sane command-line interface; Evince insists on using DBus, which requires considerable gyrations (luckily, it was relatively easy to adapt solutions already existing for other editors to ST).
-What is harder is supporting *both* Evince and Okular.
-This would need a revamp of the building-related facilites of the plugin, basically supporting user settings to select a particular viewer.
-But the incentive to add such support is very low as far as other platforms are concerned: only SumatraPDF supports forward/inverse search on Windows, and Skim is the easiest-to-control and most powerful/complete PDF viewer on OS X that does.
-Bottom line: multiple viewer support is probably not coming in the near future.
-Sorry!

 Keybindings